andreimerlescu/figtree/README.md

 Contributions to this package are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-Enjoy using the Configurable package in your projects!
+Enjoy using the Figs package in your projects!